-The Trust Board will ensure that safeguarding training for staff, including online safety training, is integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+The governing body/proprietor will ensure that safeguarding training for staff, including online safety training, is integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.

-The Head of School will ensure that an accurate record of safeguarding training undertaken by all staff is maintained and updated regularly.
+The Headteacher will ensure that an accurate record of safeguarding training undertaken by all staff is maintained and updated regularly.

-In considering safeguarding training arrangements the Trust Board will also have regard to the Teachers' Standards and the Professional Standards which set out the expectation that all teaching staff manage behaviour effectively to ensure a good and safe educational environment and require teachers to have a clear understanding of the needs of all children.
+In considering safeguarding training arrangements the governing body/proprietor will also have regard to the Teachers' Standards which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment, and require teachers to have a clear understanding of the needs of all pupils.